 - Sustainable design submittals ex.
 LEED documentation

-Close out Submittals – are submitted by the contractor in order to close out the project, and are commonly referred to as Operation an Maintenance Manuals (O&M) and can include:
+Close out Submittals – are submitted by the contractor in order to close out the project, and are commonly referred to as operation and maintenance manuals (O&M) and can include:

 - O & M data